flowchain/devify-server/README.md

 ## Developer

-For IoT developers, *Devify* is a tool which makes it easy to build IoT server using CoAP and WebSocket.
+For IoT developers, *Devify* is a software framework which makes it easy to build IoT server using CoAP and WebSocket.
 It minimizes the time to write a **Hello, World** IoT server.
 The following explains how ```esp8266-coap-server.js``` works.

 First, it requires ```./libs/coap-broker``` to get a CoAP server instance.